Inequality of Opportunity and Income Redistribution: Additional Results and Analysis

 There are no meaningful differences in the number of encryptions completed by winners and losers across luck treatments.
 On average, winners in the lucky outcomes condition completed a similar number of encryptions as winners in the lucky opportunities condition across the entire range of $\pi$ bins.
 For example, in the lucky outcomes condition, the average number of encryptions completed by winners ranges from 17.5 to 18.3 (depending on the value of $\pi$), whereas, in the lucky opportunities condition, the corresponding value ranges from 18.0 to 19.1.
 Similarly, losers in the two conditions completed a similar number of encryptions.
 As $\pi$ increases, the winner-loser effort gap increases in both luck environments.
 Crucially, these effort differences are similar between our luck environments.
-For all values of $\pi$, the difference in the winner-loser effort gap between the two conditions is smaller than two encryptions.
+For all values of $\pi$, the difference in the winner-loser effort gap between the two conditions is smaller than two encryptions (Figure \ref{fig:effort_pi}, Panel B).

-To determine how much of the difference in redistribution between lucky opportunities and lucky outcomes that we document in Section \ref*{sec:redistribution} can be attributed to differences in the winner-loser effort gap, we first estimate the relationship between redistribution and the winner-loser effort gap.
+Next, we empirically show that the slight differences in the winner-loser effort gap across conditions cannot quantitatively account for the stark differences in redistribution observed across conditions (even if spectators correctly foresee those differences).
+First, we measure the elasticity of redistribution with respect to the winner-loser effort gap.
 Panel A of Figure \ref{fig:red_effort} depicts the relationship between the fraction of earnings redistributed ($y$-axis) and the difference in tasks completed by the winner and loser ($x$-axis), separately by luck treatment.
-This figure shows a negative relationship between the two variables: on average, a higher winner-loser effort gap leads to less redistribution.
-A linear regression of the fraction of earnings redistributed on the winner-loser effort gap yields a coefficient of $-0.003$ ($p < 0.01$).
-This means that increasing the winner-loser effort gap by three encryptions decreases redistribution by approximately one percentage point.
+To measure the elasticity of redistribution with respect to the winner-loser effort gap, we estimate equation \eqref{eq:pi-lin} replacing $1-\pi_{ip}$ with the difference in tasks completed between the winner and the loser.
+We estimate that a one-encryption increase in the winner-loser effort gap decreases the share of earnings redistributed by 0.3 percentage points ($p<0.01$).
+This means that increasing the winner-loser effort gap by three encryptions decreases redistribution by approximately one percent.

-The difference in the winner-loser effort gap across conditions can account for only a small fraction of the difference in earnings redistributed across the luck treatments.
-We estimate using the elasticity of redistribution with respect to the winner-loser effort gap and the difference in the winner-loser effort gap across conditions and use it to calculate how much of the difference in redistribution across luck treatments we can attribute to differences in the winner-loser effort gap.
-Panel B of Figure \ref{fig:red_effort} depicts this estimate along with the observed difference in redistribution.